 The Committee on Admissions seeks to build a diverse class to meet the broad and disparate needs of the local, national and international community.
-Our class was not only varied by race, ethnicity, age, educational experience and geography, but also experience and talent.
+Our first-year class not only varied by race, ethnicity, age, educational experience and geography, but also experience and talent.

 How will you contribute to this diversity in the future?